run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/register-ticket-via-template.md

 -------------

 1. Access the functionality Ticket Management through the main menu Processes
-    \> Request and Incident Management \> Service Request and Incident;
+     \> Ticket Management \> Ticket;

-2. Click on the button “Operations”  located in the bottom right side of the screen, then click on the button “Register via template”.
+2. Click on the button “Actions”  located in the bottom right side of the screen, then click on the button “Register via template”.
 It will appear the screen of templates with a list of templates;

 3. Select the template you want and you'll be directed to the Ticket Registration screen with the fields completed as the template you have choose.
 Complete the complementary information necessary;

-4. Click on the button “Operations” and then on “Save” button.
+4. Click on the button “Actions” and then on “Save” button.

 Related
 -----------